 A project timeline shows how events relate to each other in time.
 Although timelines don’t look as sophisticated as Gantt charts, they do a really good job at communicating the big picture.
 A well crafted project timeline can convey useful information relating to task progress and overall project progress.

 In this article I’ll show you how to make a timeline in Excel.
-And if you want access to my free timeline template you can find the download page by clicking here.
+And if you want to buy a copy you can find the purchase page by clicking here.

 Easy Project Management using Microsoft Excel (Series)